ScaryPoppins/shelfie1/README.md

 "Student can apply ES6 constructs in React for better code (import, export, destructuring)" </br>
 "Student can create Node servers using the Express package (Server running)" </br>
 "Student can create tables in a database" </br>
-"Student can connect to their database" </br>
+"Student can connect to their database using Massive" </br>

 # Part 1